-Schools will be eligible for participation in the study if they meet the following inclusion criteria:
+Schools are eligible for participation in the study if they meet the following inclusion criteria:

-- are in Scotland, England (South Yorkshire and West Yorkshire), or South Wales (Cardiff local authority, Vale of Glamorgan local authority and Rhondda Cynnon Taff local authority areas); - are state funded; - have pupils aged 11-16 years old; - have at least 60 pupils per year group; and - have above the national average percentage (for each devolved nation) of pupils eligible for FSM.
-In 2016, the average percentage of pupils in state-funded secondary schools in England known to be eligible for FSM was 13.2% (Department for Education, 2016), in Scotland the average percentage eligible for FSM was 14.2% (Scottish Government, 2016) and in Wales it was 15.6% (Welsh Government, 2016).
+- are in Scotland, England (South Yorkshire and West Yorkshire), or South Wales (Cardiff local authority, Vale of Glamorgan local authority, Rhondda Cynnon Taff local authority, and Merthyr Tydfil local authority areas); - are state funded; - have pupils aged 11-16 years old; - have at least 60 pupils per year group; and - have above the national average percentage (for each devolved nation) of pupils eligible for FSM.
+In 2016, the average percentage of pupils in state-funded secondary schools in England known to be eligible for FSM was 13.2% (Department for Education, 2016), in Scotland the average percentage eligible for FSM was 14.2% (Scottish Government, 2016), and in Wales it was 15.6% (Welsh Government, 2016).

-School exclusion criteria:
+School exclusion criteria are:

-- Schools in Special Measures where the school is judged by OFSTED to be failing, or likely to fail, to provide an acceptable standard of education; and - Schools due to close.
+- schools in Special Measures where the school is judged by OFSTED to be failing, or likely to fail, to provide an acceptable standard of education; and - schools due to close.